nanoacademic/devicegen/tutorials/devicegen_tutorial.md

 ### Load layout

 The final step of the setup is to load the layout of the device in the `DeviceGenerator`.
 The layout can be imported as either a .geo file or a .gds file saved with the .txt extension.
-In this example we will load the gds file found [here](../examples/layouts/gated_qd.gds)
+In this example we will load the gds file found [here](../examples/layouts/gated_qd.gds).
+Saving a layout into gds text files should be straightforward with most layout editors.
+For example, in KLayout, this is done using File > Save As by selecting GDS2 Text files in the drop-down menu `'Type'` under the file name field.

 ``` python
 # Initializing the DeviceGenerator